 Under Section 16(a) of the Exchange Act, our directors, executive officers and beneficial holders of more than 10% of our Common Stock are required to report their initial ownership of the Common Stock and any subsequent change in that ownership to the SEC.
 Specific due dates for these reports have been established, and we are required to identify those persons who failed to timely file these reports.
-To our knowledge, based solely on a review of such reports furnished to us and written representations that no other reports were required during the fiscal year ended December 31, 2013, all Section 16(a) filing requirements applicable to our officers, directors and 10% stockholders were satisfied; except that one report, covering one transaction, was filed late by Masatsune Okajima, our Vice President and Head of Japanese Office; and one report, covering his initial beneficial ownership when he joined our Board of Directors, was filed late by Kousuke Nakata.
+To our knowledge, based solely on a review of such reports furnished to us and written representations that no other reports were required during the fiscal year ended December 31, 2014, all Section 16(a) filing requirements applicable to our officers, directors and 10% stockholders were satisfied.

-STOCKHOLDER PROPOSALS FOR THE 2015 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR THE 2016 ANNUAL MEETING

-Any of our stockholders may propose business to be brought before our 2015 Annual Meeting of Stockholders.
-Proposals that are intended to be presented by such stockholders at our 2015 Annual Meeting of Stockholders must be received by our Secretary no later than December 30, 2014 (120 days before the anniversary of the date on which we first mailed our proxy materials for the Annual Meeting) in order that they may be included in our proxy statement and form of proxy relating to such meeting.
+Any of our stockholders may propose business to be brought before our 2016 Annual Meeting of Stockholders.
+Proposals that are intended to be presented by such stockholders at our 2016 Annual Meeting of Stockholders must be received by our Secretary no later than December 31, 2015 (120 days before the anniversary of the date on which we first mailed our proxy materials for the Annual Meeting) in order that they may be included in our proxy statement and form of proxy relating to such meeting.

-A stockholder proposal not included in our proxy statement for the 2015 Annual Meeting of Stockholders will be ineligible for presentation at the meeting unless the stockholder gives timely notice of the proposal in writing to our Secretary at our principal executive officers and otherwise complies with the provisions of our Bylaws.
+A stockholder proposal not included in our proxy statement for the 2016 Annual Meeting of Stockholders will be ineligible for presentation at the meeting unless the stockholder gives timely notice of the proposal in writing to our Secretary at our principal executive officers and otherwise complies with the provisions of our Bylaws.
 To be timely, the Bylaws provide that we must have received the stockholder's notice not less than 90 days or more than 120 days in advance of the anniversary of the date this Proxy Statement was released to stockholders in connection with the Annual Meeting.
-If the stockholder fails to give notice by January 29, 2015, then the persons who are appointed as proxies may exercise their discretionary voting authority with respect to such proposals, even if the stockholders have not been advised of the proposal.
-If the date of the 2015 Annual Meeting of Stockholders is changed by more than 30 days from the date contemplated at the time of this Proxy Statement, we must receive the stockholder's notice not later than the close of business on the later of (i) the 90th day prior to such annual meeting and (ii) the seventh day following the day on which public announcement of the date of such meeting is first made.
+If the stockholder fails to give notice by January 30, 2016, then the persons who are appointed as proxies may exercise their discretionary voting authority with respect to such proposals, even if the stockholders have not been advised of the proposal.
+If the date of the 2016 Annual Meeting of Stockholders is changed by more than 30 days from the date contemplated at the time of this Proxy Statement, we must receive the stockholder's notice not later than the close of business on the later of (i) the 90th day prior to such annual meeting and (ii) the seventh day following the day on which public announcement of the date of such meeting is first made.